Do I Need to Rent a Car at Honolulu International Airport?

 Updated May 19, 2022

-Should I rent a car from the Honolulu Airport?
+Do I need to rent a car at the Honolulu International Airport?

 You’ve booked your airline tickets and your gorgeous hotel.
-Now it’s time to figure out how to get around on Oahu, starting with how to get from the Daniel K. Inouye International Airport (also known as Honolulu International) to where you’re staying.
-In this post, we’ll help you navigate what happens from the minute you grab your luggage, plus share transportation options to help you make the best decision for your trip.
+Now you’re asking, “Do I need to rent a car at the Honolulu International Airport?
+How do I get around Oahu?”.
+In this post, we’ll help you navigate what happens from the minute you grab your luggage at the Daniel K. Inouye International Airport (also known as Honolulu International), plus share transportation options to help you get your vacation started right away.

 If you prefer to avoid the hassle of waiting in rental car lines the minute you arrive, we recommend opting for relaxing on the way to your hotel via shuttle, rideshare or taxi.